 Habit: Macroptilium lathyroides is an annual that grows prostrate or climbing over other vegetation, is up to 1 m in height with stems covered in short soft hairs.
 The leaves are arranged alternately with stipules at the petiole base.
 The leaves are compound with 3 leaflets that are ovate to oblong in shape with an acute leaf apex and entire margin.
 The leaves are often covered with hairs.

-Habitat: Macroptilium lathyroides is considered a weedy species growing in human disturbed areas such as old fields, roadsides, and abandoned farms.
+Habitat: Macroptilium lathyroides is considered a weedy species growing in Human Altered environments such as old fields, roadsides, and abandoned farms.

-Distribution in Bahamas/Globally: Macroptilium lathyroides grows throughout the islands of the Bahamian Archipelago as well as the entire Caribbean region, and Central and South America.
+Distribution: Macroptilium lathyroides grows throughout the islands of the Lucayan Archipelago as well as the entire Caribbean region, and Central and South America.

-Medicinal/Cultural/Economic usage: Macroptilium lathyroides has no known medicinal usage in the Bahamas.
+Medicinal/Cultural/Economic usage: Macroptilium lathyroides is not known to be used medicinally in the Lucayan Archipelago.

 Macroptilium lathyroides has been used as a forage species in some areas.
 It is also a known nitrogen fixer and thus has been useful for soil amendment.